Home » Full-Time Travel Q’s and A’s

 5. The kids all have at least one personal item- a blanket, a stuffed animal, etc. This helps it feel like home.

 What does all that come out to luggage-wise?
 A lot.
-Everyone has a backpack (in the good ol’ days of our planning, these backpacks would hold ALL your items and we would have one spill-over bag.
-That didn’t last for us).
+Everyone has a backpack (in the good old days of our planning, these backpacks would hold ALL your items, and we would have one spill-over bag, but that didn’t last for us).
 We now have backpacks AND four large checked bags AND a wagon AND Grace’s car seat that also doubles as a stroller-kind-of-thing in the airport.
 I want her car seat for the long airplane rides if I can.

 Me while packing my pack and a baby.
 Talk about a workout!